HDFC ERGO General Insurance Company

-HDFC ERGO is a 51:49 joint venture firm between HDFC and ERGO International AG, one of the insurance entities of the Munich Re Group in Germany operating in the insurance field under the BFSI sector.
-The company offers complete range of general insurance products in retail, corporate and rural sectors.
-The retail sector includes various products like health insurance, vehicle insurance, travel insurance, home insurance, personal accident insurance and cyber insurance.
+HDFC ERGO General Insurance Company Limited is an Indian insurance company.
+It is a joint venture firm between HDFC and ERGO International AG.
+It is one of the insurance entities of the Munich Re Group in Germany operating in the insurance field under the BFSI sector.
+The retail sector includes various products like health insurance, vehicle insurance, travel insurance, home insurance, personal accident insurance, and cyber insurance.
 The Corporate sector includes products like liability, marine, and property insurance.
-Rural sector products include rainfall index insurance, Pradhan Mantri Fasal Bima Yojna and cattle insurance policy.
+Rural sector products include rainfall index insurance, Pradhan Mantri Fasal Bima Yojana, and cattle insurance policy.

 History

 HDFC Ltd. And ERGO International AG formed a joint venture firm named HDFC ERGO General Insurance Company Limited.
 ERGO became a 49% stakeholder in the Company in 2015.
-In June 2019,HDFC announced plans to acquire 51.2 per cent stake in Apollo Munich Health Insurance and later merged it with its general insurance arm, HDFC ERGO.
+In June 2019, HDFC announced plans to acquire a 51.2 percent stake in Apollo Munich Health Insurance and later merged it with its general insurance arm, HDFC ERGO.